 There’s also a tiny little bar build into the architecture, but unfortunately it’s only open in the summer when it gets very busy!

-You can also watch the vlog I did here.
+You can also watch my Spain vlog here.